Aashvark/Webscraper-v2/README.md

 # The Solution
 Using the program as a base, I reconstructed the program to a version that works.
 I am not insinuating that it is perfect, but it should work until we can continue to improve further on it.

+Also, I added the Google Sheets API.
+Please send me your email so you would be able to auto-upload it to the documents.

 ### p.s.
 I may have gone a bit rouge on the comments.